Last Updated: March 10, 2014

-Latest update: August, 2013
+Latest update: April, 2014

-Last Updated: August, 2013
+Last Updated: April, 2014

-ODISHA State Report | August, 2013
+ODISHA State Report | March, 2014

 The state’s economy witnessed high growth rates between 2004–05 and 2012–13, with gross state domestic product (GSDP) expanding at a compound annual growth rate (CAGR) of 16.2 per cent.

-The state has a well-developed social, physical and industrial infrastructure, and the state government has undertaken several infrastructural projects to further promote overall development.
+Odisha has a well-developed social, physical and industrial infrastructure, and the state government has undertaken several infrastructural projects to further promote overall development.
 The state’s infrastructure includes well-connected road and rail networks, airports, ports, power, and telecom.

-The state offers a wide range of fiscal and policy incentives for businesses under the Industrial Policy Resolution, 2007.
+Odisha offers a wide range of fiscal and policy incentives for businesses under the Industrial Policy Resolution, 2007.
 Additionally, the state has sector-specific policies for IT and micro, small and medium enterprises.
 The state government has constituted ‘Team Odisha’ to help with investment promotion.